SSTentacleSS/MavenMindustryPluginTemplate/README.md

 ### **Basic Usage**

 See `src/tentacle/mindustry/example/Main.java` for some basic commands and event handlers.
-Every main plugin class must extend `Plugin`
+Every main plugin class must extend `Plugin`.

 ### **Building a Jar**

-Use './mvnw clean package' (or use the built-in editors 'task explorer' -> 'package' task) Output jar should be in `target/name_of_plugin.jar`
+Use `./mvnw clean package` (or use the built-in editors 'task explorer' -> 'package' task).
+Output jar should be in `target/name_of_plugin.jar`.

 ### **Installing**

-Simply place the output jar from the step above in your server's `config/mods` directory and restart the server List your currently installed plugins/mods by running the `mods` command
+Simply place the output jar from the step above in your server's `config/mods` directory and restart the server.
+List your currently installed plugins/mods by running the `mods` command.